hexed 0.4.0

 template<typename input_it >

-Array (std::vector< int > shape_arg, input_it first, input_it last)
+Array (std::vector< Int > shape_arg, input_it first, input_it last)

-Array (std::vector< int > shape_arg, std::function< T(std::size_t)> func)
+Array (std::vector< Int > shape_arg, std::function< T(Int)> func)

 template<int sz>